open-telemetry/oteps/text/0148-sampling-probability.md

 An adjusted count of zero indicates an event that was recorded, where according to the sampling design its inclusion probability is zero.
-These events are may be included in a stream of sampled events as auxiliary information, and consu

 Recording events with zero adjusted count are a useful way to record auxiliary information while sampling, events that are considered interesting but which are accounted for by the adjusted count of other events in the same stream.

-Consider a span sampling design that applies a sampling decision only to the roots of a trace.
-Non-root spans must be recorded when their parent span is selected for a sample.
-For a class of spans that sometimes are and sometimes are not the root of a trace, we have three
-outcomes:

-1. Span is part of another trace: adjusted count is zero
-2. Span is a root, was selected for the sample: adjusted count is non-zero
-3. Span is a root, was not selected for the sample: not recorded.

 ### Sampling with attributes

 Sampling is a powerful approach when used with event data that has been annotated with key-value attributes and sampled with an unbiased design.

-It is possible to select arbitrary subsets use those subsets to estimate the count of arbitrary subsets of the population.
+Because an individual item is considered representative for _adjusted count_ many copies of itself, it is possible to select arbitrary subsets from a sample to estimate the count of arbitrary subsets of the population.

-This application for sample data is prescribed by the statement above, "Every sample event is representative for adjusted count many copies of itself."
-It relies on the use of an unbiased sampling design.
 Readers are referred to [recommended reading](#recommended-reading) for more resources on sampling with attributes.

-### Summary: a general technique

-Sampling is a powerful approach when used with event data that has been annotated with key-value attributes.
-It is possible to select arbitrary subsets of the sampled data and use each to estimate the count of arbitrary subsets of the population.

-To summarize, there is a widely applicable procedure for sampling telemetry data from a population:
+To summarize, there is a widely applicable procedure for sampling telemetry data from a

-- describe how to map telemetry events into discrete frames
+population:

-- use an unbiased sampling design to select events
+- use an unbiased sampling algorithm
-- encode the adjusted count or inclusion probability in the recorded events
+- encode the adjusted count or inclusion probability in or alongside sampled events
-- apply a predicate to events in the sample to select a subset of events
+- apply a predicate to events in the sample to select a subset
-- sum the adjusted counts of the subset to estimate the sub-population total.
+- sum the adjusted counts in the subset to estimate the sub-population total.

 Applied correctly, this approach provides accurate estimates for population counts and distributions with support for ad-hoc queries